The Neverending Story: Editions

 The Neverending Story was first published under the title Die unendliche Geschichte in 1979 by West German publisher Thienemann Verlag.
-It was number one on West Germany's highly respected Der Spiegel bestseller list for 113 weeks, and remained on the list for 332 weeks.
-The original edition was printed using red and green text: red writing to represent the story lines which take place in the human world, and green writing to represent the events taking place in Fantastica.
+It was number one on West Germany's Der Spiegel bestseller list for 113 weeks, and remained on the list for 332 weeks.
+The original edition was printed using red and green text: green writing to represent the story lines which take place in the human world, and red writing to represent the events taking place in Fantastica.
 The illustrations by Roswitha Quadflieg that begin each chapter are drawn in both colors to illustrate how the two worlds intertwine.
 It was initially only printed as a hardcover, not paperback, because Ende wanted the book to look as much as possible like the book that Bastian steals from Mr. Coreander in the story.

 The English version, translated by Ralph Manheim, was published simultaneously in the United Kingdom and United States in 1983.
 Several other English-language editions have since been published, with a variety of covers and lettering styles.
 As of 2010, The Neverending Story has been translated into 36 languages, and sold more than eight million copies worldwide.

 In 1998 Der Niemandsgarten (English: The No Man's Garden) was published.
 This anthology of Michael Ende's unpublished works includes insight on the creation of The Neverending Story and has been translated into Japanese but not English.
 Also unavailable in English is Aber das ist eine andere Geschichte – Das große Michael Ende Lesebuch (English: But that is Another Story: The Big Michael Ende Reader), which contains the previously unpublished chapter "Bastian erlernt die Zauberkunst" (English: "Bastian learns the art of magic").